 - Overly worried about the safety of a family member

-Excessively fearful of losing a loved one due to an illness or a disaster
+- Constant, excessive worry about losing a parent or other loved one to an illness or a disaster

 Causes of Separation Anxiety Disorder